 Newman’s writings are of value to all who are interested in a liberal education.
 If you have not read any of his books before, be encouraged to explore Newman’s works for yourself!

-If you’re interested in visiting or learning more about the John Henry Newman Special Edition at Campion, please get in touch with our librarian below.
+If you’re interested in visiting or learning more about the John Henry Newman Special Edition at Campion, please get in touch.